Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie expert)

 Other possible causes of irregular cycles

-What else could be causing an irregular cycle?
+What else can cause an irregular cycle?

 - Stress – stress hormones, especially cortisol, can affect the menstrual cycle